1877 Atlantic hurricane season: Season summary

 The Atlantic hurricane database (HURDAT) recognizes eight tropical cyclones for the 1877 season.
 Three storms attained hurricane status, with winds of 75 mph (120 km/h) or greater.
 The fourth hurricane peaked with maximum sustained winds up to 115 mph (185 km/h) and a minimum atmospheric pressure of 955 mbar, making it a major hurricane.
 Neither meteorologists José Fernández-Partagás and Henry F. Diaz in 1995 nor the Atlantic hurricane reanalysis project added any previously undocumented storms.
 However, a 2014 study by climate researcher Michael Chenoweth recommended the removal of the first, sixth, seventh, and eight systems from HURDAT, while also arguing for the addition of four new storms, for a net loss of one cyclone.
 However, Chenoweth's proposals have yet to be incorporated into HURDAT.

 The track for the first known storm begins on August 1 near the Turks and Caicos Islands and ends after the cyclone struck New Brunswick four days later.
 Three people drowned after that cyclone sank the schooner Vanname.
 September featured four systems, three of which intensified into hurricanes.
 High tides, heavy rainfall, and strong winds from the season's storm produced almost $500,000 in damage in Texas and Louisiana.
 Later in September, the season's fourth cyclone caused devastation in areas throughout its path, inflicting more than $2 million in damage and at least 84 deaths, mostly on Curaçao.
 Two tropical storms are known to have existed in October.
 The eighth and final cyclone of the season is estimated to have developed by November 28 near Exuma in the Bahamas.
 Moving northeastward, the system transitioned into an extratropical cyclone on November 29 prior to crossing Atlantic Canada.

-The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 73, higher than the previous five seasons but less than three other years that decade.
+Despite an ongoing El Niño, which may have been the strongest on record, the season's activity was reflected with a near normal accumulated cyclone energy (ACE) rating of 73.
+This value was higher than the previous five seasons but less than three other years that decade.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have higher values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph, which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.